 The “Summer Institute”

-I held several positions at St. Vladimir’s during my tenure there: Administrative Secretary, Bookstore and SVS Press Manager, Provost, Professor and Director of Music, and, finally, CFO.
+I held several positions at St. Vladimir’s during my tenure there: Administrative Secretary, Bookstore and SVS Press Manager, Provost, Professor and Director of Music, and, finally, Chief Financial Officer (CF)).
 But, the titles were insignificant; everyone did whatever it took to keep the vision and the institution afloat.
 And that, again, is how what became known as the “Summer Institute” went from a germinating idea to a full-fledged traditional program.

-Thus, it was with the purpose of relating Orthodox liturgical theology with Orthodox practice that the seminary organized the first summer Institute of Liturgical Music and Pastoral Practice in 1978.
+Thus, it was with the purpose of relating Orthodox liturgical theology with Orthodox liturgical and pastoral practice that the seminary organized the first summer Institute of Liturgical Music and Pastoral Practice in 1978.
 I remember planning the program together with Fr.
 Schmemann and our alumnus Fr.
 Sergei Glagolev, whom we co-opted to organize and direct this first endeavor.
-A two-track program, one for pastors and one for choir directors and singers, was developed, with a common theme and the same keynote to open each day’s pastoral and music sections.
+A two-track program—one for pastors and one for choir directors and singers—was developed, with a common theme and the same keynote to open each day’s pastoral and music sections.